 Our fabric of choice at culthread is existing stock of 100% recycled polyester – whenever we can source this for our collections, we use it.
 Our recycled polyester is certified Global Recycled Standard and OEKO-TEX ®, the world’s leading certification for harmful substances in textiles.

 We believe that beautiful, quality products can be made without harming or using our fellow animals.
-Having tried a number of vegan insulation and padding options for our coats, we chose Thermore Ecodown ®, the best 100% recycled polyester fibre down on the market.
-It has the highest warmth to weight ratio and a super soft hand feel.
-Each culthread coat is insulated with the fibre yield of around 10 post-consumer plastic bottles.
-Ecodown is wonderfully warm and light, much like natural down, but without the ‘cruel’.
+We have sourced quality 100% recycled polyester fibre-down with a high warmth to weight ratio and a super soft hand feel.
+Each culthread jacket is insulated with the fibre yield of around 10 post-consumer plastic bottles.
+Our jacket insulation is wonderfully warm and light, much like natural down, only cruelty free; each jacket we make removes waste plastic from our planet.

-We love Thermore Ecodown® because it is vegan and 100% recycled post-consumer plastic.
-More information on Thermore Ecodown can be found here .
-We also love that it has the GRS and is bluesign® approved.
+We love our recycled fibre down because it is vegan and made from 100% recycled post-consumer plastic.
+We also love that it has the Global Recycled Standard and is bluesign® approved.

 Before a garment is available for sale, about 35% of all materials in the supply chain ends up as ‘waste’ – there could be cutting waste, damage in transport or production, and excess stock (deadstock) that is sometimes incinerated.
 We now buy 60% more garments than we did in 2000 but keep each one for half as long.
 Worldwide, at least 39 million tonnes of post-consumer textile waste is generated every year, mostly in the form of garments.